The Geological Society is involved with education from primary level, through the keystages of the National Curriculum

 At the GSL we can provide support to schools in the UK wishing to understand more about Earth Sciences and how to incorporate examples within the National Curriculum.

 An A-Z of educational organisations, with links to their websites

-Information on junior memberships - for over 16 year olds, find out about joining as a Junior Candidate Fellow or Candidate Fellow
+For over 16-year-olds, find out about joining as a Junior Candidate Fellow or Candidate Fellow